schandinat/green/README.markdown

 GREEN - A light weight PDF reader
 =======================================

-green - a lightweight PDF reader for the Framebuffer using libpoppler
+Green - a lightweight PDF reader for the Framebuffer using libpoppler

 This is a slightly modified version.
 original version: [schandinat/green](https://github.com/schandinat/green)